hanahaneull/Discord-Sp00kbot/README.md

 ### Sp00kGuild

-Guild id for focusing sniper on.
+Guild id for focusing snipe on.

+You can have multiple guild to snipe on.

 ## Troubleshooting